Accessibility

 In our on-site hotel, the Holiday Inn Express, we have a dedicated space on race days for racegoers to go which is a quiet space with minimal sensory stimulation.
 This area is looked after by trained stewards and is open every race day for guests to either visit as soon as they arrive, or if they decide they need a break during the day.

-In every enclosure, except for the Open Course (as chairs can be brought in by racegoers), we provide a viewing platform for racegoers with disability or mobility concerns.
+In every enclosure, except for the Open Course (as chairs can be brought in by racegoers), we provide an accessible viewing platform.
 The viewing platforms provide a racing vantage point, a space away from the crowds.
 Please note, there is no seating on the viewing platforms.
 However, they are wheelchair friendly.
 The Paddock viewing platform gives particularly good views of the track and winning post.

 Access will also be given to the bearer of the Companion Pass only.
 The viewing platforms can be used as a base for the day or as an area of respite depending upon the racegoers wishes.

-Level access to the Dee Stand for wheelchair users or anyone who has difficulty with stairs can be arranged by visiting our Accessibility Hub located in the Holiday Inn car park.
+Level access to the Dee Stand for wheelchair users or anyone who has difficulty with stairs can be arranged by by accessing our site through the Fast Track lane for Tattersalls at Gate 4, past our Box Office or by parking on the Open Course and entering the Dee Stand through this entry point.

-Accessible parking is offered in two places on the racecourse – on the Holiday Inn Car Park at the main entrance (hardstanding), and on the Open Course near Gate 11 (on grass).
-We ask that you think about what style of parking is best for you, wheelchair users might find our Holiday Inn Express car park easier but for other accessible needs, our grass car park might actually be better (Open Course).
-For customers who are in the County Concourse, County Long Room, Leverhulme Stand, Restaurant 1539 or Private Boxes, the Holiday Inn accessible parking is the closest location, whilst the Open course is closest for those with a Roodee or Tattersalls ticket.
+Accessible parking is offered in two places on the racecourse – the Holiday Inn Car Park at the main entrance (hardstanding), and the Open Course near Gate 11 (on grass).
+We ask that you think about what style of parking is best for you, wheelchair users might find our Holiday Inn Express car park easier but for other accessible needs, our grass car park might be better.
+For guests who are in the County Concourse, County Long Room, Leverhulme Stand, Restaurant 1539 or Private Boxes, the Holiday Inn accessible parking is the closest location, whilst the Open course is closest for those with a Roodee or Tattersalls ticket.

-Hardstanding spaces are limited and so must be pre-booked, to make a request for this parking in the Holiday Inn Express car park, please fill out the form below.
-Once completed, you will hear back from our Box Office team via email.
-Please note: accessible parking on the Open Course does not need to be pre-booked
+Hardstanding spaces are limited and so must be pre-booked, to make a request for this parking in the Holiday Inn Express car park, please complete the form at chester-races.com/accessibility

-There are disabled/accessibility toilets located across the entire racecourse in both general admission enclosures (e.g. The Roodee, Tattersalls etc.) and hospitality enclosures (e.g. The White Horse, Restaurant 1539 etc.).
+There are accessible toilets located across the racecourse in both general admission enclosures (e.g. The Roodee, Tattersalls etc) and hospitality enclosures (e.g. The White Horse, Restaurant 1539 etc).
 There are maps at various points on the racecourse highlighting toilet points, as well as dedicated signage.
 You can also ask any staff member for directions.
-Alternatively, if you’d like to plan ahead, please feel free to view the racecourse map below.

 Sign up to our newsletter